 In order to change your major to the CIC, you must attend a Change of Major Workshop to review policies and procedures and to be advised.

 We will offer a variety of sessions for students wanting to switch into one of our degree programs during the upcoming registration cycle.
 Please register for one of the following workshops, when they are available.
 Please note: seats are limited, so do not delay registering for a session.

-The next Change of Major Workshop is January 27 at noon.
+The next Change of Major Workshop is February 6 at 3 p.m.

 If you have questions, please contact the Students Services Office for assistance at 803-777-0068.